rubenhortas/rubenhortas.github.io/_posts/2022-06-24-find-files-containing-specific-text-gnu-linux.md

 * -l give the file name
 * -e searched pattern

-If we want to find several words we can do it using several -e options:
+If we want to find several words we can do it using several -e options and arguments:

 ```shell
 grep -irnwl /path -e 'pattern1' -e 'pattern2'
 ```

-Or using the -E (extended regular expression) and separating the words with the vertical bar:
+Or using the -E (extended regular expression) option and separating the words with the vertical bar:

 ```shell
 grep -irnwE 'pattern1|pattern2' /path